 So what is the SAT?
 The SAT is a SKILLS test.
 It tests on a number of copy editing skills, including spotting common grammar and usage problems and improving sentences that have errors.
-It tests the ability to write an ARGUMENTATIVE essay about some broad topic, and tests the ability to synthesize basic algebra and geometry skills in slightly unconventional contexts.
+It tests the ability to write an ANALYTICAL essay and tests the ability to synthesize basic algebra and geometry skills in slightly unconventional contexts.

 The SAT is an objective test.
 There are clear right and wrong answers for ALL multiple choice questions, and the SAT is curved so that the scores represent where students fall in a distribution curve of all students who take the SAT.
 The SAT is long.
-It takes about three and a half hours and it is exhausting.
+It takes between three and four hours and it is exhausting.

 Finally, what does all this mean for students?
 Since the SAT is not an IQ, or aptitude test, but is, instead, a SKILLS test, students can learn the skills necessary to succeed on the SAT.
 Once again, the essential skills for the SAT are as follows:

 Since these skills can be learned, if a student is unhappy with their initial score, there is a lot that can be done to improve it.
 The SAT favors people who prepare specifically for the test (this is true of nearly every standardized test), so the best way to improve an SAT score is to work on the applicable skills and get used to the kinds of questions the SAT asks.